Fusion Energy Foundation: Fundraising

 The FEF has been described by many writers as a "front" for the U.S. Labor Party and the LaRouche movement, In a National Review article published in 1979, former member Gregory Rose said that the primary purpose of the Fusion Energy Foundation was raising money.
-Milton Copulous, director of energy studies for the Heritage Foundation, called the FEF "a front the USLP uses to win the confidence of unsuspecting businessmen".
+Milton Copulous, director of energy studies for The Heritage Foundation, called FEF "a front the USLP uses to win the confidence of unsuspecting businessmen".
 In 1981, the FEF reported $3.5 million of revenue.